centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/map-web-install.md

 Execute the Centreon MAP Engine server configuration script.
 Two modes are available: interactive or automatic.

-- interactive *(no option/default mode)*: Several questions will be asked to interactively fill in the installation variables.
+- Interactive *(no option/default mode)*: Several questions will be asked to interactively fill in the installation variables.
-- automatic *(--automatic or -a)*: The installation will be done automatically from the values set in `/etc/centreon-map/vars.sh` file
+- Automatic *(--automatic or -a)*: The installation will be done automatically from the values set in `/etc/centreon-map/vars.sh` file

 If it's your first installation, we advise you to use the standard mode